konturio/geocint-runner/DOCUMENTATION.md

 ```
 As a result of this target execution, we don't have a file, which means we have to use the touch $@ line at the end.
 This command will create an empty deploy/s3/fire_stations file whose creation timestamp will be used by Make-profiler.

-if you want to rebuild some targets chain each time please see How geocint pipeline workyou run the pipeline, you must add the initial target of this chain to the TARGETS_TO_CLEAN variable in the configuration file config.inc.sh).
+If you want to rebuild some targets chain each time when you run the pipeline, you must add the initial target of this chain to the TARGETS_TO_CLEAN variable in the configuration file config.inc.sh) for additional information please see How geocint pipeline work.
 For example, you have a target’s chain like a (here is a simple chain of targets, just target’s name):
 ```
 data/in/some.tiff: | data/in ## initial target, download input data